dmyers2004/myersd-ci3/README.md

 and My Raspberry Pi (Page rendered in 0.1794 seconds.
 Environment production Memory 0.76MB)

-Using the envirnmental setting in .htaccess (that's not pushed to the Raspberry Pi) CodeIgniter pull my OS X DB/config settings (testing) or the PI's settings (production)
+Using the envirnmental setting in .htaccess (that's not pushed to the Raspberry Pi) CodeIgniter pulls my OS X DB/config settings (testing) or the PI's settings (production)

-Working like a charm!
+Working like a charm so far!